 Support systems are incredibly crucial throughout recovery, perhaps even years after rehab.
 Lauroesch says one of the first questions the alumni department at FHE Health asks during follow-up calls with patients is “Have you developed some sort of support system?”
 Whether you’re dealing with mental health issues or a substance abuse disorder, these are not “grin and bear it” issues and are not things that can be typically handled on your own.

 She points out that they mean a support system outside of the family.
 “Family support depends on the family,” she says.
 “Obviously if someone has family members who have taken time to educate themselves on these diseases and disorders, that will make a huge difference.
 Unfortunately, some people go back to the situation of uneducated family members, so that support is not a guarantee.
 Just because you make the point to get better doesn’t mean your family will make it a point to get better.
 There needs to be something outside of the family in terms of support network.”

 She also notes that individuals may need to evaluate their social crowd after rehab to determine if the people they will be around are beneficial to recovery.

 “In terms of building a new support network, it’s a relearning process of living life in a healthy way but also enjoying yourself,” says Lauroesch.
-She points out that the Florida House Experience’s alumni department works to ensure two to three events each month where individuals can get together to participate in activities with other people who are trying to do the right thing.
+She points out that FHE Health’s alumni department works to ensure two to three events each month where individuals can get together to participate in activities with other people who are trying to do the right thing.
 Some of the activities are organized around service projects, such as helping with a community garden, which can boost your esteem and help you see that you can do something good for yourself and others.

 Don’t Hesitate to Seek Help